pledge/hntop/README.md

 * [Check](http://localhost:3000)

 ## Todo
+* Make use of the UserHandler from UI
 * Convert to Go workspace
 * Investigate [Beego](http://beego.me) and [Revel](http://revel.github.io) as alternatives to Gorilla
 * Apply Go error handling